Poppulo

 • Don’t just look at your most successful campaigns and strategies, a lot can be learned from knowing where it went wrong – where are you losing your audience?

-It can be easy to focus on the latest, shiniest or newest channel in your internal communication arsenal.
+It can be easy to focus on the latest, shiniest, or newest communications channels in your internal communication arsenal.
 But what is the most effective and driving engagement?

 Here are some of the questions you need to ask in order to find out what’s working and what needs to change: